Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Exploring the Lone Star State: The Rich Tapestry of the Alamo

 On our first day, we checked out The Alamo and the Riverwalk.
 In our opinion, it’s an iconic building synonymous with Texas.
 An important part of our story it’s an absolute must-see.
-Built in 1718, the Alamo was originally named Mission San Antonio de Valero.
+They built the Alamo in 1718 and originally named it Mission San Antonio de Valero.
 The Alamo served as home to missionaries and their indigenous followers for nearly 70 years.

 Note: Timed-entry reservations are required for the Alamo chapel.
 They are free, book online.
 Park in a lot a few blocks from the venue to save a few bucks.
 Both the Remember the Alamo Guided tour and Phil Collins’ collection of artwork memorabilia are an additional charge.